BSidesSF/bsidessf.github.io/_pages/privacy.md

 * Past conferences attended

 You may unsubscribe from these emails at any time by clicking on the unsubscribe link included at the bottom of each email or by emailing info[@]bsidessf.org.

+## Talk Feedback/Q&A - Slido

+BSidesSF via its provider Slido collects the following information from feedback submitters:

+* Name

+* Email address

+We will use this information to contact you and/or provide updates regarding the feedback / Q&A you submitted.
+If you do not wish for us to retain this information, please contact info[@]bsidessf.org to request removal.

+## Talk Submission - PaperCall

+BSidesSF via its provider PaperCall collects the following information from presentation submitters:

+* Name

+* Email address

+* T-shirt size

+We will use this information to contact you and/or provide updates regarding the presentation / workshop you submitted.
+If you do not wish for us to retain this information, please contact program[@]bsidessf.org to request removal from the submissions.

 ## Tracking